Currently set to Index

 Are you one of the estimated 60% of people that have the MTHFR gene mutation?
 Has your lab work shown an elevated level of homocysteine?
 It very well may be that you need methylation support!
 Have a read of our blogs to learn more.

-Methylation reactions speed up during times of stress when we quickly burn through our nutrient stores.
-That’s why it’s important to replenish your methylation support after you’ve been stressed.
+Methylation helps us handle stress.
+These methylation reactions speed up during times of stress and we quickly burn through our nutrient stores.
+Poor methylation gives us an inability to wrangle stress often leaving us feeling wired and tired.
+It’s important to replenish your methylation support after you’ve been stressed.

 1. Trouble falling asleep